-Drawing on 20 years of academic research, ElectionSmith specializes in data collection and analysis of a variety of issues related to electoral politics in the American states, especially direct democracy issue campaigns.
-Led by Dr. Daniel A. Smith, University of Florida Research Foundation Professor (2010-2012) of Political Science and past Director of the Political Campaigning Program, the talented team at ElectionSmith has provided assistance to petitioners and respondents in numerous local, state, and federal ballot issue cases around the country, as well cases dealing with candidate campaign financing, redistricting, and voting rights.
-Dr. Smith’s expert testimony and empirical research has shaped the decisions of cases decided by Florida courts, the Colorado Supreme Court, the Maryland Court of Appeals, the 9th, 10th, and 11th United States Courts of Appeal, and the Supreme Court of the United States, in the 2010 case, Doe v.
-Reed.
+With over 25 years of academic research, ElectionSmith specializes in data collection and analysis of a variety of issues related to electoral politics in the American states.
+Led by Dr. Daniel A. Smith, Professor and Chair of the Department of Political Science at the University of Florida and past Director of the UF Political Campaigning Program, the talented team at ElectionSmith has assisted petitioners and respondents in numerous local, state, and federal cases around the country.
+Dr. Smith’s empirical research and expert testimony has shaped the decisions of cases decided by the Florida Supreme Court, the Colorado Supreme Court, the Maryland Court of Appeals, the 6th, 9th, 10th, and 11th United States Courts of Appeal, and the Supreme Court of the United States (in the 2010 case, Doe v.
+Reed, and the 2018 case, Husted v.
+APRI).
+His research on election law and voting rights in Florida and around the country has been featured in the New York Times, MSNBC ‘s Rachel Maddow Show, The Nation, National Public Radio, and hundreds of other outlets.

 Dr. Smith’s C.V., which includes a list of his publications as well as clients and related court cases, is available here.